Frequently Asked Questions

 Where can I get a tutor?

-BAP students utilize tutoring services and the math lab at BCC.
-Tutors at BCC will have taken the course, will be familiar with the faculty member teaching the course and the textbook being used in the class.
+BAP students utilize tutoring services and the math lab at SUNY Broome.
+Tutors at SUNY Broome will have taken the course, will be familiar with the faculty member teaching the course and the textbook being used in the class.
 It is in the student's best interest to obtain tutoring on the campus where courses are being taken.

 Do BAP students have to complete the online BU alcohol education course "Alcohol-Wise?"